 ‘Delaware Valley White’ is an evergreen azalea whose hybridization is unknown.
 It typically grows to 3-4’ tall over the first 10 years.
 Tubular, funnel-shaped, usually single, white flowers (to 2.5” across) bloom in clusters in early mid-season (late April-May).
 Each flower has 10 stamens.
 Obovate to oblong green leaves (to 1 1/4”long) usually turn yellow over winter.
 Some authorities list this cultivar as a Glenn Dale hybrid.

-Rhododendrons and azaleas are susceptible to many insect and disease problems, including but not limited to canker, crown rot, root rot, leaf spot, rust, powdery mildew, aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips and whitefly.
+Rhododendrons and azaleas are susceptible to many insect and disease problems.
+Insect pests include aphids, borers, lacebugs, caterpillars, leafhoppers, mealybugs, nematodes, scale, thrips and whitefly.
+Mites may also appear.
+Disease pests include blights, canker, crown rot, leaf gall, root rot, leaf spot, rust and powdery mildew.
+Chlorosis (leaves turn yellow) often indicates an iron deficiency in the soil that is often caused when the soil pH becomes too high.
 A healthy plant in the proper environment with proper care should have limited problems, however.

 Mass, group or specimen.
 Shrub borders, mixed borders, woodland gardens and shade gardens.
 Also effective in foundation plantings or as a hedge.
 Woodland margins.